pleriche/FastMM5/README.md

 * Add support for the FastMM_IncludeLegacyOptionsFile define.
 If defined the legacy FastMM4Options.inc will be included (and the version 4 options will be translated to the equivalent v5 options).
 * Add the FastMM_NoDebugInfo option.
 If defined then debug info will not be emitted for FastMM5.pas, stopping the debugger from stepping into it.
 * Fix a race condition in FastMM_ScanDebugBlocksForCorruption that could erroneously report a debug block that is in the process of being freed by another thread as corrupted.

+##### Version 5.06
+* Add lock timeout parameters to FastMM_ScanDebugBlocksForCorruption, FastMM_GetHeapStatus and FastMM_GetUsageSummary, with a default of 50ms.
+This prevents excessive wait times in these routines if another thread that holds a lock on a memory manager resource is currently suspended.
+* Make the LogStackTrace routine in FastMM_FullDebugMode thread safe.
+* Add FastMM_RequireIDEPresenceForLeakReporting like FastMM4 had to enable leak reporting in libraries.
+* Add an allocation group filter to FastMM_WalkBlocks and FastMM_LogStateToFile
+* Under 64-bit memory blocks are always at least 16 byte aligned, and under 32-bit they are always at least 8 byte aligned.
+Add a check in the debug FreeMem and ReallocMem routines to catch potentially bad pointers that break these rules.
+* Add a debug mode demo showing how to configure FastMM to detect and report memory corruption errors
+* Handle a potential race condition in FastMM_DetectClassInstance: If another thread frees a block while it is being evaluated as a potential class then an A/V could occur.
+This indirectly affects other functionality, like FastMM_LogStateToFile.
+* Fix several warnings with the options enabled to warn of potential data loss with implicit integer type conversions.
+These warnings were all false alarms, but now that the type conversions have been made explicit the warnings will no longer be emitted.
+* Add an option to sort the output of FastMM_LogStateToFile either in descending total memory usage (the default) or alphabetically.
+* Add the current timestamp to the FastMM_LogStateToFile output, and add an option not to truncate the file.
+* Change the parameters of FastMM_LogStateToFile from string to PWideChar to allow the calling code to avoid allocating strings (which may add clutter to the report).
+Reorder the parameters so that the order is more logical.
+* Add support to FastMM_LogStateToFile for logging a differential state between two allocation group ranges.
+* Include the relative allocation time when logging memory block details.
+* Report thread IDs in decimal (was previously hexadecimal).
+* Change allocation timestamps in crash logs to absolute times
+* Include milliseconds in block logging timestamps
+* Add FastMM_GetMemoryManagerState and FastMM_GetMemoryMap calls for backward compatibility with FastMM4
+* Port the usage tracker demo to FastMM5
+* Fix to large block thread contention handling: Previously large block thread contentions were not logged, and the thread would also not yield to other threads as intended.
+* Add support for changing the virtual method table offsets used to correctly identify objects in e.g. leak reports.
+This is useful when compiling a borlndmm.dll that will be used with an application that was compiled with a different version of Delphi where the VMT offsets differ.
+* Use the $90909090 debug fill pattern for allocated debug blocks in order to differentiate between errors involving uninitialized allocated memory and errors involving freed memory.
+Previously allocated debug blocks were initialized with the same $80808080 pattern as freed debug blocks.
+* Add FastMM_BeginEraseAllocatedBlockContent and FastMM_EndEraseAllocatedBlockContent.
+When enabled this will fill newly allocated blocks with the debug pattern, helping to catch bugs involving the use of uninitialized memory.
+This is a subset of the debug mode functionality, at a substantially reduced CPU cost.
+* Add a sanity check on the class name pointer in FastMM_DetectClassInstance as an additional safety net in order to prevent blocks from being misidentified as class instances in leak and state reports
+* Fix the failure to correctly report class names in leak reports, etc. when the class name pointer is not aligned to SizeOf(Pointer).
+* Add FastMM_DebugBreakAllocationNumber: Allows triggering of a break point in the debugger if the block with the specified allocation number is allocated.